airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `created_at` | The date and time when the inventory level was created. | `inventory_levels.created_at` | 🟢 1.00 | Creation timestamp matches directly. |
 | `deactivation_alert` | Provides an alert message when the inventory item is deactivated at the location. | `inventory_levels.deactivation_alert` | 🟢 0.70 | Alert message likely corresponds, though there is some uncertainty. |

-### Mapping from Airbyte `fulfillments` to Fivetran `fulfillment`
+### Mapping: Airbyte `fulfillments` to Fivetran `fulfillment`

 - Table Match Confidence Score: 🟢 0.90
 - Table Completion Score: 🟢 0.85

-#### Evaluation

-The table mapping shows a high level of confidence as most fields have clear matches between the source and target.
+- Summary Self-Evaluation: _The table mapping shows a high level of confidence as most fields have clear matches between the source and target.
 The mapping from `_fivetran_synced` to `_airbyte_extracted_at` achieves a perfect score of 1.00 as a standard mapping agreement.
 Other fields, such as `created_at`, `id`, `status`, and `tracking_number`, have clear semantic consistency, scoring above 0.85.
-Some fields like `shipment_status` and `service` could have slightly lower scores due to potential ambiguity, but still fall within the 0.70-0.85 range as they seem contextually accurate. `MISSING` mappings are assigned a score of 0.00 and explained with 'No good match found.'
+Some fields like `shipment_status` and `service` could have slightly lower scores due to potential ambiguity, but still fall within the 0.70-0.85 range as they seem contextually accurate. `MISSING` mappings are assigned a score of 0.00 and explained with 'No good match found.'_

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |